deliveroo/deliveroo.engineering/_posts/2017-05-16-how-to-un-rickroll-yourself.md

 title:  "How to un-rickroll yourself"
 author: "Robert Saunders"
 excerpt: >
-  A story of how leaving your laptop unlocked can lose the entire morning
+  A story of how leaving your laptop unlocked can lose the entire morning.
 ---

 This post is a warning to the dangers of forgetting to lock your laptop in an environment where: